Compare any two graphics cards:

 Intro

 Compare that to the Radeon R9 M265X, which makes use of a 28 nm design.
 AMD has set the core frequency at 575 MHz.
-The GDDR5 RAM runs at a frequency of 1125 MHz on this particular model.
+The GDDR5 RAM is set to run at a speed of 1125 MHz on this specific card.
 It features 640 SPUs as well as 40 TAUs and 16 Rasterization Operator Units.

 Display Graphs